CTristan/lobotomy-corporation-mods/README.md

 # Lobotomy Corporation Mods
 Mods for the game [Lobotomy Corporation](https://store.steampowered.com/app/568220/Lobotomy_Corporation__Monster_Management_Simulation/).
 They are designed to be used either together or individually, so feel free to pick and choose.
+Requires [Basemod](https://www.nexusmods.com/lobotomycorporation/mods/2) to be installed.

 ## List of mods
 ### Bad Luck Protection for Gifts